espruino/EspruinoDocs/tutorials/ESP8266_Flashing.md

 >
 ```

+The last "Flash map..." line tells you that I have my module configured for 4MBytes of flash
+and that the actual flash chip is from manufacturer 0xe0 and code 0x4016.
+You can look up most
+codes at http://code.coreboot.org/svn/flashrom/trunk/flashchips.h and Espruino will complain
+if the config doesn't match the chip for some common chips.

 Configuring the Wifi
 --------------------

 To configure the Wifi you will need an access point to which you can connect, you will need to
-tell Espruino to connect to it, you will need to give it a hostname and then you will need to
+tell Espruino to connect to it, you will then need to give it a hostname and finally
-save the Wifi settings so it automatically connects after a reset.
+you will want to save the Wifi settings so it automatically connects after a reset.

 The wifi configuration is done using the Wifi library (docs are
 available in the [reference section](http://www.espruino.com/Reference#Wifi)).
 Use the